 The Institute for Clinical and Translational Science's SHOW-ME Portal provides scientists with a comprehensive toolbox of information technology resources.
 The portal supports the collection, analysis and sharing of information by serving as a hub for a variety of applications, from data management tools to social networking sites for scientists.

-Researchers have access to University of Missouri policies and guidelines.
+Researchers can view current University of Missouri policies and guidelines using the link below.

 REDCap (Research Electronic Data Capture) is a web application created by Vanderbilt University to facilitate data acquisition and management for a wide variety of projects, especially Institutional Review Board (IRB)-approved clinical research and basic research.
 Data collected in the course of the research are managed by the program and can be analyzed separately by commonly used statistical packages, including SAS, Stata, SPSS, and R.

 Informatics for Integrating Biology and Bedside (i2b2) is an informatics framework to leverage existing data for cohort identification, retrospective data analysis, feasibility study, and hypothesis generation.i2b2 is an open-source system that was originally developed at Partners HealthCare System in Boston, Massachusetts through NIH funding. i2b2 provides an interactive tools for querying and exporting of data by end-users and does not require knowledge of any technical programming languages.

 Health Facts® is a de-identified research database comprising health care data recorded during the course of day-to-day patient care encounters and aggregated from health systems that contribute to the database.
 Cerner maps, merges, and organizes the data into one database of consistent data elements suitable for research.
 Health Facts® incorporates data from 90 health systems and over 600 facilities located in the United States.